-Before going any further I had to decide on how big I wanted the centre piece and the overall quilt to be.
-I decided to make the centre 45½” wide and 63″ long.
-This meant building up the centre blocks to these measurements.
+Before going any further I had to decide on how big I wanted the centerpiece and the overall quilt to be.
+I decided to make the center 45½” wide and 63″ long.
+This meant building up the center blocks to these measurements.

 - As the blocks were different sizes I had to add sashing to the smaller blocks to make them the same size as the largest block in each row.

 - Once each of the blocks had their sashing added it was time to add some fillers to make the rows 45½” wide.